ChenglongMa/SkinToneClassifier/README.md

   -o DIRECTORY, --output DIRECTORY
                         The path of output file, defaults to the directory of this script.
   --n_colors N          CONFIG: the number of dominant colors to be extracted, defaults to 2.
-  --new_width WIDTH     CONFIG: resize the images with the specified width, defaults to 200.
+  --new_width WIDTH     CONFIG: resize the images with the specified width.
+Negative value will be ignored, defaults to 250.
   --scale SCALE         CONFIG: how much the image size is reduced at each image scale, defaults to 1.1 --min_nbrs NEIGHBORS  CONFIG: how many neighbors each candidate rectangle should have to retain it.
-                                Higher value results in less detections but with higher quality.
+                                Higher value results in less detections but with higher quality, defaults to 5.
   --min_size WIDTH [HEIGHT ...]
                         CONFIG: minimum possible face size.
 Faces smaller than that are ignored, defaults to "30 30".
 ```